EmaSuriano/gatsby-starter-mate/CONTRIBUTING.md

 5. Submit a pull request through the GitHub website.

-After the pull request is submitted TravisCI is going to run all the automated tasks that ensure a minimium code quality. **This is a mandatory requirement in order to merge your pul request.**
+After the pull request is submitted TravisCI is going to run all the automated tasks that ensure a minimium code quality. **This is a mandatory requirement in order to merge your pull request.**